AresMUSH/ares-discord/README.md

 6. Give your bot a username and optionally an icon.
 7. Activate the slider for the "Message Content Intent" so your bot can receive raw message data.
 8. Under the bot's username is a thing that says "Click to Reveal Token."
 Click that and save the token somewhere safe.
 You'll need it in a minute.
-9. Select the "General Information" menu.
+9. Select the "OAuth2" menu.
-10. Copy the "Client ID" under the app name.
+10. Copy the "Client ID".
 You'll need that in a minute too.

 > **NOTE:** Never give your bot token to anyone, as it will allow them to control your bot in potentially malicious ways.